mrkkrp/modalka/README.md

 (add-to-list 'modalka-excluded-modes 'magit-status-mode)
 ```

-However it may be better to enable `modalka-mode` only in modes where you
+However you may want to enable `modalka-mode` only in modes where you need
-need to edit text:
+to edit text:

 ```emacs-lisp
 (add-hook 'text-mode-hook #'modalka-mode)